detroiki/kanta_lab/README.md

 - Removing information `/100leuk`and `/24h` for the same reason as above.
 - Making power changes for `ku/l`to `u/ml`, `pg/ml` to `ng/l`, `μg/l` to `ng/ml`, `μg/ml` to `mg/l`.

-For all regex commands see: TODO.
+For all regex commands see: [code/src/unit_fixing.py](https://github.com/detroiki/kanta_lab/blob/main/code/src/unit_fixing.py)

 <a name="final">